Vyral/andrew-franklin/_posts/2020-06-17-increasing-your-homes-value.md

 **3\.
 Fix up your fence.** Whether this means resealing or repainting it, the more you take care of your fence, the longer you’ll go without having to spend money to repair it.&nbsp;

 **4\.
-Touch up the front door.** Your home’s front door must be inviting, so applying a fresh coat of paint to it or refinishing it can go a long way.
+Touch up the front door.** Your home’s front door must be inviting, so applying a fresh coat of paint or refinishing it can go a long way.
 You should also consider adding new hardware.
 These are all quick fixes you can do by yourself.

 {% include pullquote.html %}